HITECHCRIME/HC_SG25_Versus/README.md

 https://www.youtube.com/watch?v=56nInDUk9AI
 Collab with Ciociacaro.
 I'm the bad guy and she's the bad girl - we clash and attack lyrically each other.

-**Lyrics**

-Fucking it up my mind
-Fucking it up my mind
-Fucking up my mind
-Fucking up my mind
-Time for you to shine
-Time we settle this and die

 **CHORUS**
 0:25